vijaypurohit322/create-your-chrome-extension/README.md

      - Navigate to extensions from manage extensions or enter below line in URI.
          - chrome://extensions
          - Enable Developer mode
-     -  click on 'load unpacked' and select src folder
+     -  click on 'load packed' and select src folder
      - click ok
  - You will found that, it is added to your extensions.
  Now open Youtube and click on "Do it Dark" button, and enjoy !  :).